emberjs/guides/source/templates/binding-element-attributes.md

 By default, helpers and components only accept a limited number of HTML attributes.
-This means that some uncommon but perfectly valid attributes, such as `lang` or custom `data-*` attributes, will not work out of the box.
+This means that some uncommon but perfectly valid attributes, such as `lang` or custom `data-*` attributes must be specifically enabled.
 For example, this template:

 ```handlebars
 {{#link-to "photos" data-toggle="dropdown" lang="es"}}Fotos{{/link-to}}